Lockheed Constellation Questions and Answers

 Constellation Q&A Forum

 Since creating the “Constellation Survivors” website in February 2004 I have received a fairly constant stream of questions about Constellations and Constellation "Survivors".
 I have tried to answer these questions and have, at times, consulted with Constellation “guru” Peter J. Marson on some of the tougher questions.
 A friend recently suggested that I create a forum to share these questions with website readers and I agreed it sounded like a great idea.
 While the ideal solution would be an interactive forum, unfortunately my limited html programming skills preclude this as a possibility.
 Until I can master the necessary skills to make this happen, I have created the following “Q&A Forum” to address questions from readers.
-Please email your questions and I will make every effort to answer them and post them on this forum.
+Please email me your questions and I will make every effort to answer them and post them on this forum.

 Q & A FORUM